CoinDropProjects/Face-Palm/README.md

 # TextAdventure
-Practice for story bording, programming, and using github overall
+Practice for story boarding, programming, and using github overall